certtools/intelmq/docs/user/configuration-management.rst

 * ``runtime.conf``: Configuration for the individual bots.
 See :doc:`bots` for more details.
-* ``pipeline.conf``: Defines source and destination queues per bot (i.e. where does a bot get its data from, where does it send it to?).

 To configure a new bot, you need to define and configure it in ``runtime.conf``.
 You can base your configuration on the output of ``intelmqctl list bots``.
-Configure source and destination queues in ``pipeline.conf``.
 Use the IntelMQ Manager mentioned above to generate the configuration files if unsure.

 In the shipped examples 4 collectors and parsers, 6 common experts and one output are configured.
 The default collector and the parser handle data from malware domain list, the file output bot writes all data to ``/opt/intelmq/var/lib/bots/file-output/events.txt``/``/var/lib/intelmq/bots/file-output/events.txt``.